 SURGE Advisors are deployed as First Responders (FR) in the immediate aftermath of a crisis, as part of a SURGE planning team or as SURGE support during the 3-6 month recovery period.
 SURGE advisors are UNDP staff members selected for their extensive experience in their technical field and in crisis situations.
 They also have strong analytical, interpersonal, team work, communication, and stress management skills, with a proven ability to deliver timely and quality results under pressure.
 Once requested to participate in a FR or SURGE mission, advisors must be ready to deploy within days.
 These missions are typically between 2 weeks and 3 months.

 Stand-by Partnership Programme: UNDP has agreements with 7 partners to deploy additional capacity on a pro bono basis.
 Under these arrangements, partners maintain a pool of technical experts that can be deployed to UNDP to enhance its crisis response capacity.
 While standby arrangements primarily support the response to a crisis, these partnerships can also strengthen the capacity of partner countries for crisis preparedness and risk reduction.
-UNDP currently has Memorandum of Understandings with the following Stand-by Partner organizations: Swedish Civil Contingencies Agency (MSB), Norwegian Refugee Council (NRC), Danish Refugee Council (DRC), Canada's Civilian Reserve (CANADEM), Department for International Development (DfID), RedR Australia, and iMMAP.
+UNDP currently has Memorandum of Understandings with the following Stand-by Partner organizations: Swedish Civil Contingencies Agency (MSB), Norwegian Refugee Council (NRC), Danish Refugee Council (DRC), Canada's Civilian Reserve (CANADEM), Dutch SURGE Support, RedR Australia, and iMMAP.